Don’t wait until Christmas to make these recipes for cookie cutters.

 From Easter and July Fourth to Halloween and Thanksgiving, they’re always welcome.

-So, I have a ton of cookie cutter recipes and about a million cookie cutters on hand.
+So, I have a ton of cut-out cookies and cookie cutter recipes.
+Plus about a million cookie cutters on hand.

 I’m talking red hearts for Valentine’s Day, cute little chicks for Easter, stars for Independence Day, and more.